Alluxio/alluxio/docs/en/operation/Upgrade.md

 ```
 - **WARNING:** This will overwrite and replace any existing contents in the provided `${CACHE_PATH}`

-Afterwards, use the `-c` flag with `alluxio-start.sh` to specify the directory containing
+Afterward, use the `-c` flag with `alluxio-start.sh` to specify the directory containing
 the workers' ramdisk caches.
 ```
 $ ./bin/alluxio-start.sh workers NoMount -c ${CACHE_PATH}